othmankh/intercom-test/README.md

 The default output file is /data/output.txt

-You can change that by having a look into the Solution class constructor.
+You can change that by having a look into the InvitationService class constructor.